matomo-org/developer-documentation/docs/working-with-piwiks-ui.md

 ### Asset merging and compiling

 In production environments, Piwik will concatenate all JavaScript into one file and minify it before serving it.
 LESS files will automatically be compiled into CSS and merged into one CSS file.
-Piwik does this in order to keep loading the UI fast.
-Learn more about asset merging in [this blog post](#).
+Piwik does this so the UI will load quickly.
+Learn more about asset merging in [this blog post](http://piwik.org/blog/2010/07/making-piwik-ui-faster/).

 JavaScript is merged only when enabling or disabling a plugin or theme.
 LESS compilation and merging is done whenever a LESS file changes (does not include LESS files that are included by others).

 If the `[Debug] disable_merged_assets` INI config option is set to `1`, assets will not be merged.
 It can be useful to disable merged assets while developing a contribution or plugin since changes to JavaScript will then appear immediately.

-TODO: make sure getting started talks about disabling asset merging

 ## JavaScript modularization